kathiesun/XCI_analysis/README.md

 # XCI_analysis

 ** XCI_main_script.R contains code to reproduce all main and supplemental figures in the manuscript.
-The code depends on files and data that are compiled in the XCI_data/data directory available in the figshare repository.
+The code depends on files and data that are compiled in the XCI_data/data directory available in the figshare repository (see Data Availability in manuscript).

-Link: []

 Code to regenerate those datasets are provided in the other scripts in this directory: